Spin-orbit pumping

-as shown in the supplementary material~\cite{supplementary}.
-Here, $T$ is time, $g$ is the gyromagnetic ratio, $N_0$ is the density of states at the Fermi energy, $D$ is the diffusion constant, $\mu_B$ is the Bohr magneton and $\v A$ comes from the spin-orbit coupling and is given by
+as shown in the supplementary material~\cite{supplementary,houzet2008}.
+Here, $\v A$ comes from the spin-orbit coupling and is given by

 where $\alpha$ is the Rashba coupling, $m$ is the effective mass, $\uv z$ is the unit vector in the $z$-direction and $\uv E$ is the unit vector pointing in the direction of the electric field, which has been assumed to be uniform in space.
-Finally, $\delta$ is an effective parameter describing the spin-relaxation rate from sources other than spin-orbit coupling, such as inelastic phonon scattering.
-The spin-relaxation rate described by $\delta$ is assumed independent of spin-direction, but adding a directional dependence would not change the results in a qualitative way.
+Finally, $\delta$ is an effective parameter describing the spin relaxation rate from sources other than spin-orbit coupling, such as inelastic phonon scattering.
+The spin relaxation rate described by $\delta$ is assumed independent of spin-direction.
 Moreover, \cref{eq:soc} already contains a relaxation term that depends on the spin-direction due to $\v{A}$ which we comment on below.

-The left hand side of \cref{eq:magnetization} describes diffusion and the spin-relaxation in the absence of SOC, while the right hand side is the effect of the SOC.
+The left hand side of \cref{eq:magnetization} describes diffusion and the spin relaxation in the absence of SOC, while the right hand side is the effect of the SOC.
 The first term on the right side describes spin precession of the diffusion current and the second term is spin relaxation due to the Dyakonov-Perel mechanism~\cite{dyakonov1972}.
 This relaxation comes from the randomization of spin precession angles caused by elastic scattering at non-magnetic impurities.
 The third and final term is the source term coming from the time-dependence of $\v A$.
-It is this term which makes SOC capable of producing spin in diffusive systems, since without this term the solution would be $\v m = \v 0$.
-Moreover, we can from this term immediately see that a time-varying electric field with fixed direction will not generate spin, since $\v A\times \partial \v A/\partial T = 0$ in that case.
+It is this term which makes SOC capable of producing spin in diffusive systems.
+We can from this term immediately see that a time-varying electric field with fixed direction will not generate spin, since $\v A\times \partial \v A/\partial T = 0$ in that case.

 \Cref{eq:magnetization} must be accompanied by boundary conditions.
-For simplicity we choose isolating boundaries, which means that the particle flux across the interfaces at $z=0$ and $z=L$ must be zero.
+For simplicity we choose insulating boundaries, which means that the particle flux across the interfaces at $z=0$ and $z=L$ must be zero.
 In the diffusive limit of the quasiclassical Green's function formalism, the relevant boundary condition is known as the Kupriyanov-Lukichev boundary condition~\cite{KL1988}.
 From this we find that

-at $z=0$ and $z=L$, as shown in the supplementary material~\cite{supplementary}.
+at $z=0$ and $z=L$, as shown in the supplementary material~\cite{supplementary,chandrasekhar2008,ali2018}.